information

 2. 2.
 Geographical diversity.
 Whether projects operate at the neighborhood level (including east of 82nd Avenue) as well as citywide.

 3. 3.
 Organizational representation.
-To ensure that the Program change is inclusive as well as effective, at least 20 percent of the Funds shall be awarded to non-profit organizations with a stated mission and track-record of benefitting economically disadvantaged community members, including workforce priority populations.
+To ensure that the Program is inclusive as well as effective, at least 20 percent of the Funds will be awarded to non-profit organizations with a stated mission and track-record of benefitting economically disadvantaged community members, including workforce priority populations.

 4. 4.
 Leverage.
 Projects that leverage additional government or private funding and therefore increase the Program’s effectiveness should be prioritized, but leverage is not required.